Cybersecurity: A Necessity for Every Business

 A Quick Story from the Trenches

-At a recent Townsville networking event, I listened as the team from a local veterinary clinic in Townsville recounted their nightmare.
+At a recent Townsville networking event, I listened as the team from a local veterinary clinic shared their shocking experience.

 “We only store vaccination records and owners’ phone numbers,” the practice manager said.
 “Who’d bother targeting us?”